Mission: Loyalty — Build Trust and Incentivize Data Sharing With Your Loyalty Program

 - Lastly, loyalty programs allow brands to reward their customers for sharing customer data through incentivized surveys or user profile completion.
 These are valuable sources of information about loyalty program members, and rewards make them a more engaging part of your experience.

-#1 Capture Data Creatively Through Surveys
+#1 Capture Data Creatively – Make Data Sharing a Fun Experience Through Profile Completion and Surveys

 One of the main ways companies collect zero-party data is during registration, or, potentially, in the user profile area, once enrollment is finished.
-The rule of thumb is to ask as few questions as possible on the registration form, so that the initial experience doesn’t turn people away.
+The rule of thumb is to ask as few questions as possible on the registration form so that the initial experience doesn’t turn people away.
 By getting only the essentials (name, email address, and location, for example), you can prevent impatient customers from leaving and ensure higher enrollment rates.
 Of course, once those customers are a part of the program, you’ll have the possibility to ask away.

 Obtaining customer data through surveys is a great way to get additional, valuable customer data, including product preferences, hobbies, opinions about your brand, lifestyle, favorite brands, and so on.
 Surveys also deliver direct feedback from customers, which, along with first-party data, can help you optimize personalization.